mackenziesnyder/MRI_Degad/docs/getting_started/installation.md

 Replace /path/to/bids/dataset with the path to your BIDS-compliant input dataset and /path/to/output/derivatives with the desired output directory.

-If you're developing the app and want to install development dependencies such as linters and formatters, run:
+If you're developing the app and want to install development dependencies such as linters and formatters, please refer to the instructions in the [Contributing](../contributing/contributing.md) page.

+# Dry-run / testing your workflow

+Using Snakemake\'s dry-run option (`--dry-run`/`-n`) is an easy way to verify any changes made to the workflow are working direcctly.
+The `tests/data` folder contains a _fake_ BIDS dataset (i.e. dataset with zero-sized files) that is useful for verifying different aspects of the workflow.
+These dry-run tests are part of the automated Github actions that are run for every commit.

 ```
-uv pip install -e .[dev]
+mri_degad tests/data /test/data/derivatives participant --cores all -n
 ```

+This performs the baseline test, in which a user may use mri_degad.